-As at 31 December 2018, the Group had contracted with tenants for the following future minimum lease receivables:
+As at 31 December 2018, the Group had contracted with lessees for the following future minimum lease receivables:

+At

-At 31 December
+31 December

-2018 2017
+2018

-RMB'000 RMB'000
+RMB'000

-Within one year 2,225 2,099
+Within one year 2,225

-In the second to fifth year inclusive 8,158 8,134
+In the second to fifth year inclusive 6,158

-After five years 833 833
+After the fifth year 833

-11,216 11,066
+9,216

-48. RETIREMENT BENEFIT SCHEMES
+49. RETIREMENT BENEFIT SCHEMES

 The PRC employees of the Group are members of state-managed retirement benefit schemes operated by the local governments.
 The Group is required to contribute a specified percentage of their payroll costs to the retirement benefit schemes to fund the benefits.
-The retirement benefit costs charged to profit or loss for the year ended 31 December 2018 amounting to RMB41,288,000 (2017: RMB38,106,000).
+The retirement benefit costs charged to profit or loss for the year ended 31 December 2019 amounting to RMB40,484,000 (2018: RMB41,288,000).

-49. RELATED PARTY DISCLOSURES
+50. RELATED PARTY DISCLOSURES